Company Name – Latent View Analytics Limited (Latent View)

 3. What is my view on company valuation?

 Company share price zoomed around 150% on a listing day.
 Bumper!!
-The stock appreciated further post listing.
-However, the stock price has been under pressure recently correcting ~35% since Jan 2022.
+The stock appreciated further post-listing.
+However, the stock price has been under pressure recently correcting ~50% since the listing day.

-Latent View trades at a P/E (TTM) multiple of ~70x vs Infosys multiple of 30x.
-Long term average P/E (TTM) multiple of Infosys is around 15-20x so the current valuation is not justified even for the higher expected growth (20-25%).
+Latent View trades at a P/E (TTM) multiple of ~53x vs Infosys multiple of 30x.
+The long-term average P/E (TTM) multiple of Infosys is around 15-20x so the current valuation is not justified even for the higher expected growth (20-25%).

 Key competitors of the company are Mu Sigma and Fractal Analytics.
 Both were valued around a Price to Revenue multiple of 10-12x in the last round of funding vs a company valuation of around 20x.